 • Gigya provides out-of-the-box solutions for those that are visually-impaired which allows users to navigate online properties using their keyboard.
 Gigya is compliant with Web Content Accessibility Guidelines (WCAG) and the Americans with Disabilities Act (ADA).

 It is difficult to determine how much of an impact GDPR will have on data compliance once it takes effect.
 However, it seems very likely that digital aspects of businesses will change considerably.
+Check out this article on website accessibility requirements.

 Our goal is to help you become compliant and to make sure that your business is within the regulations of GDPR, provide your consumers with full control of their personal information and the permissions surrounding their account.
 Through Gigya’s CIAM platform, we can create flexible, scalable, and secure customer identity management solutions that build trustworthy and lasting customer relationships.